Marvellous-Codeworks/Homepage/blog/2026-06-17-tms-tab-groups-edge-chromium-bug/index.md

 tags: [bug, news, tms, announcement]
 ---

-If you are using **Microsoft Edge** and noticed that your suspended tabs inside **tab groups** disappear or turn into blank New Tab pages after a browser restart, you are running into the same Chromium-level regression that [first appeared in Chrome 149](/blog/tms-tab-groups-chrome-149-bug) — and it is now reaching Edge users too.
+If you are using **Microsoft Edge** and noticed that your suspended tabs inside **tab groups** disappear or turn into blank New Tab pages after a browser restart, you are running into the same Chromium-level regression that [first appeared in Chrome 149](/blog/tms-tab-groups-chrome-149-bug), and it is now reaching Edge users too.

 <img src="/img/suspendy-guy-oops.webp" alt="Suspendy Guy is not happy about this" style={{float: 'right', margin: '0 0 1rem 1.5rem', width: '180px'}} />

 ## What happened

-Microsoft Edge is built on the Chromium engine, which means it inherits browser-level changes from the upstream Chromium project — including regressions.
+Microsoft Edge is built on the Chromium engine, which means it inherits browser-level changes from the upstream Chromium project, including regressions.
 The change introduced around Chromium 149 that broke the tab group restore behavior for suspended tabs is now making its way into Edge builds.

 As a result, Edge users are experiencing the same symptoms Chrome users saw earlier: